n00bgineer/herobot.agents/readme.md

 ```
 /
-    /index.py                 # SERVER ENTRY POINT
+    /index.py                 # Server entry point

-    /scripts                  # DIRECTORY CONTAINING SCRIPTS
+    /scripts                  # Directory containing scripts
-        /deploy.sh            # SCRIPT FOR GENERATING ZIP FILE FOR UPLOADING TO AWS LAMBDA FUNCTIONS
+        /deploy.sh            # Script for generating zip file for uploading to AWS Lambda functions

-    /agents                   # DIRECTORY CONTAINING AGENTS
+    /agents                   # Directory containing agents
-      /athena_agent.py        # SOURCE CODE FOR AthenaAgent
+      /athena_agent.py        # Source code for AthenaAgent
-      /apollo_agent.py        # SOURCE CODE FOR ApolloAgent
+      /apollo_agent.py        # Source code for ApolloAgent
-      /hermes_agent.py        # SOURCE CODE FOR HermesAgent
+      /hermes_agent.py        # Source code for HermesAgent

-    /models                   # DIRECTORY CONTAINING MODELS USED BY THE AGENTS
+    /models                   # Directory containing models used by the agents
-      /athena_model.py        # MODELS USED BY AthenaAgent
+      /athena_model.py        # Models used by AthenaAgent
-      /apollo_model.py        # MODELS USED BY ApolloAgent
+      /apollo_model.py        # Models used by ApolloAgent
-      /hermes_model.py        # MODELS USED BY HermesAgent
+      /hermes_model.py        # Models used by HermesAgent

-    /handlers                 # DIRECTORY CONTAINING HANDLERS USED BY THE AGENTS
+    /handlers                 # Directory containing handlers used by the agents
-      /athena_handlers.py     # METHODS & HANDLERS USED BY AthenaAgent
+      /athena_handlers.py     # Methods & handlers used by AthenaAgent
-      /apollo_handlers.py     # METHODS & HANDLERS USED BY ApolloAgent
+      /apollo_handlers.py     # Methods & handlers used by ApolloAgent
-      /hermes_handlers.py     # METHODS & HANDLERS USED BY HermesAgent
+      /hermes_handlers.py     # Methods & handlers used by HermesAgent
 ```